I want to talk about what to do when you hate your life.

 Why Do I Hate My Life?
 Time to Wrap Up

-There you have it: a list of suggestions for what to do when you hate your life.
+There you have it: 45 suggestions for what to do when you hate your life.

 Too many people are out there struggling with their mental health not to.
-The more it’s discussed, the more possible it is to have an open discussion about it.
+The more it’s discussed, the more possible it becomes to have an open discussion about it.

 Whether you feel stuck in a rut in life, deeply depressed with it, or both, I hope this post has proved somewhat helpful.